Rabosa616/BSselector/project/twitch1.md

 cost

-* more (?) ceremony for some operations
+* more ceremony/bureaucracy for some operations (maybe)
-* integration manager may be required (if none already)
+* integration / release manager may be required (if none already)
-* need to train developers
+* may need to train / educate developers
-* developers may need to be used to it
+* developers may need some time to be adapt to it

 ---